brettatoms/kill-whitespace/README.md

 This plugin gives you `kill_whitespace` command for [Sublime Text 2](http://www.sublimetext.com/).

-It will collapse all the whitespace around the cursort.
+It will collapse all the whitespace around the cursor.

 It was forked from https://github.com/dacap/sublime-shrink-whitespaces.